EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 This plugin allows you to use the native sharing window of your mobile device.

 * iOS6 and up (and Android soon)
-* Share text, an URL, or an image (or all at once
+* Share text, an URL, an image, or any combination
-* Supports sharing images from the internet, or from the local www folder
+* Supports sharing images from the internet, the local filesystem, or from the www folder
 * Compatible with [Cordova Plugman](https://github.com/apache/cordova-plugman) and ready for PhoneGap 3.0
 * Will hopefully work soon with PhoneGap Build ([more information](https://build.phonegap.com/plugins))